symfony/symfony-docs/security.rst

         }
     }

-The user will be logout from the firewall of the request.
+The user will be logged out from the firewall of the request.
 If the request is not behind a firewall a ``\LogicException`` will be thrown.

 Customizing Logout